Sara Fagen

-Sara Taylor Fagen (born September 15, 1974) is a technology and data entrepreneur, and former staff member in the administration of President George W. Bush.
+Sara Marie Taylor Fagen (born September 15, 1974) is a technology and data entrepreneur, and former staff member in the administration of President George W. Bush.

-Education and early career
+Early life and family

-Fagen was born on September 15, 1974, in Dubuque, Iowa.
+Sara Marie Taylor was born on September 15, 1974, in Dubuque, Iowa, to Raymond J. Taylor, an Iowa state representative.
 She graduated from Wahlert High School, a private, co-educational, Roman Catholic school, in 1992.
 She then attended Drake University in Des Moines, Iowa.
 While in college, she was the National Co-Chairman of the College Republicans.
 She also took a year off, in 1995–1996, to work on Senator Phil Gramm's presidential campaign in Iowa.

 After graduating from Drake in 1997 with a B.S. in Finance, Fagen worked for two years at the Tarrance Group, a northern Virginia polling firm headed by Ed Goeas.

+She married Joel Fagen in 2010.

 White House career

 In April 1999, Fagen began working for the presidential campaign of George Bush.
 Her initial position, through January 2000, was coalitions director for Bush's Iowa caucus campaign.
 She then did field work in the South Carolina, Virginia, Washington, and Illinois primaries, and finally served as executive director of the Michigan campaign.
 After Bush was elected, Fagen worked for the White House as an associate political director (Midwest) doing political and public affairs outreach.

 Fagen became the deputy to Matthew Dowd, Chief Strategist for the Bush-Cheney 2004 re-election campaign.
 Sara served as a senior aide and White House Political Director for President George W. Bush, and playing a part in the 2004 Bush-Cheney re-election campaign.
 During the campaign, The Wall Street Journal called her a "data whiz," and said: "As a top strategist for the 2004 Bush-Cheney re-election efforts Fagen helped perfect political micro-targeting."
 She also served as a senior strategist helping to direct the President's message development, paid media strategy, and opinion research.

 After Bush's 2004 re-election, Fagen returned to work in the White House, where she served as the director of the White House Office of Political Affairs and deputy assistant to President George W. Bush.
 She left for the private sector in May 2007.